East Pool mine

-East Pool mine (later known as East Pool and Agar mine), was a metalliferous mine in the Camborne and Redruth mining area, just east of the village of Pool in Cornwall, England.
+East Pool mine (later known as East Pool and Agar mine), was a metalliferous mine in the Camborne and Redruth mining area, just east of the village of Pool in Cornwall.
 Worked from the early 18th century until 1945, first for copper and later tin, it was very profitable for much of its life.
 Today the site has two preserved beam engines and is part of the Cornwall and West Devon Mining Landscape World Heritage Site.
 It is owned by the National Trust.

 Geology

 The country rock at the mine is metamorphosed killas and greenstone overlying the Carn Brea granite.
 The many lodes on the sett are all crossed by several elvan dykes.
 The mine's main produce was copper and later tin, arsenic and wolframite, also small amounts of the ores of bismuth, cobalt and uranium.

 History to 1900

 East Pool mine started out in the early 18th century as a copper mine called "Pool Old Bal".
 The land under which it was allowed to mine (the "sett") was leased from the Basset family and it generated enough money for that family to build their country house at Tehidy.
 The mine's adit was 32 fathom below ground and mining had taken place 16 fathom below this, the workings being drained by a flatrod system powered by a water wheel south of Pool village.
 This phase of mining ceased in 1784.

 The mine restarted as East Pool mine in 1834.
 Its small sett (about 900 by 400 yards) was bounded on the west by South Crofty and Tincroft mines, and on the south by the Carn Brea mines.
 On its north was Wheal Agar, with which it was later to merge.
 The mine had a very productive and long life, raising 91000 LT of copper ore and, later, 46000 LT of tin ore.
 In its early days the copper ore here was particularly rich, selling in 1835 for over £12 a long ton which was more than twice the average price at the time.
 This first profitable period lasted for ten years during which time a total of £32,256 dividends were paid on the 128 shares that had cost their owners a mere £5 each.

 By 1843 the mine was employing 300 people and its deepest workings were at 90 fathom.
 However, a slump in the later 1840s almost caused the closure of the mine and its workings became partly flooded, which jeopardised the neighbouring South Crofty mine.
 This caused Lady Basset to threaten to revoke the sett unless the mine was fully worked.
 The mine struggled on—one regular source of income was the monthly drainage charges totalling £60 that were paid by the neighbouring mines, including Wheal Agar—but it was not profitable again until 1854.